10 ways to create a strong company culture that improves employee engagement

 What does it mean to align organizational culture with strategy?
 It means you thread culture through everything you do — every policy, procedure, system, benefit, perk, even your office setup: all of it should be intentional and consistent with the culture.

-The impact of workplace culture goes beyond growth and profit.
+The impact of company culture and employee engagement goes beyond growth and profit.
 Most companies aren’t even aware of their current culture and most companies who delve into culture emphasize the culture they want to have (e.g., their values).
 But the gap between where they are now and what they want to have is rarely understood.
 That’s why understanding your culture (and we’ll talk about how to do that) allows you to accomplish a variety of key objectives:

 An intentional organizational culture approaches culture from an architectural model — based on proactive, interventionist activity by leaders — instead of an evolutionary model, which occurs when the culture is allowed to be shaped by random events.